dnsev/misc/Documents/AviSynth-Video-Reverse.md

 >Frame: ```67, 23.976```

-You want the first number (67 here).
+You want the first number (67 here.)

 (In MPC-HC, you can use CTRL+Left/Right Arrow to seek frame-by-frame.)